The Death Conversation

 This year as part of Dying Matters Awareness Week and Brighton Fringe we organised a daytime festival event in the grounds of the Extra-Mural Chapel and Cemetery.
 There was a performance about death rituals cheekily titled 'Crème de la Crem', and tours of the crematorium - behind the theatre, into the operation of the place.
 The gorgeous tomb trail setting provided space to show practical funeral options - alternative hearses, coffin making and decorating displays, good coffee and food stalls, many photo opportunities, and quiet spaces for discussion.
 There was a thoughtful ritual for loved ones lost followed by a dove release.
 Musicians, singers, and craftsmen show-cased their funeral-related talents.

-Keep an eye on our future events by following the Brighton Death Festival Facebook page.
+Keep an eye on our future events by following the Brighton Death Forum Facebook page.

 If you have any bright ideas about how we can get people talking about death - exhibitions, talks, performances - just let us know if we can help in any way.